777arc/textbook/content/sampling.rst

 As a simple example, lets say we transmit the IQ sample 1+0j, and then we switch to transmitting 0+1j.
 I.e. we go from sending :math:`\cos(2\pi ft)` to :math:`\sin(2\pi ft)`.
 All that happens is our carrier shifts phase by 90 degrees when we switch from one sample to another.

 Now back to sampling for a second.
 Instead of receiving a single by multiplying it by a cos() and sin() and then recording I and Q, what if we just fed it straight into a single analog to digital converter?
 Well let's say the carrier frequency is 2.4 GHz, like WiFi or Bluetooth.
 That means we would have to sample at 4.8 GHz, as we will see in the next subsection.
-Well that's extremley fast, and an ADC that samples that fast costs thousands of dollars.
+Well that's extremely fast, and an ADC that samples that fast costs thousands of dollars.
 So what we do instead is "downconvert" the signal so that the signal we want to sample is centered around DC or 0 Hz, this happens before we do the sampling.
 We go from

 .. math::
   I \cos(2\pi ft)